Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 NGINX ships with a default access log format that works well enough for quick inspection and can be parsed by most log processing tools.
 The problem is that it's fragile, since any change in the format can break downstream parsing.

-To build a reliable logging pipeline, it's better to move beyond the default and define a structured format from the start.
-Logging in JSON is the answer, since it's a universal format that is trivial for any programming language or logging tool to parse.
+To build a reliable logging pipeline, it's best to move beyond the default and define a structured format from the start.
+Logging in JSON is the answer, as it's a universal format that is trivial for any programming language or logging tool to parse.

 The access_log directive defines both where logs are written and the format they use: